 Both complainants and referred students have the right to request an appeal on specified grounds.
-The reason for an appeal is to guarantee that the situation has been resolved through a fundamentally fair hearing in accord with established policies and procedures.
+The reason for an appeal is to guarantee that the situation has been resolved through a fundamentally fair hearing in accordance with established policies and procedures.

 A complainant and referred student may only request to appeal the determination or sanction on the following three grounds: